marcinduma/LABDCN-2542/docs/aws-trust.md

 <img src="https://raw.githubusercontent.com/marcinduma/LABDCN-2542/master/images/image68.png" width = 800>

-After AWS trust configuration we have our Infrastruture and first Tenant ready to be used.
-In next section of the Lab we will procced to Use-Cases configuration.
-Two(2) use-cases we are about to configure are presenting typical real-life scenearios.
+After AWS trust configuration you have your first Tenant ready to be used.
+In next section of the Lab you will procced to Use-Cases configuration.
+Two(2) use-cases you are about to configure are presenting typical real-life scenearios.